Mikelvillaf/MDSS_Thesis_NLP_VS_LLM/README.md

 # Predicting Helpfulness of Amazon Customer Reviews

 This project explores the prediction of review helpfulness on Amazon using various machine learning models and large language models (LLMs).
-It compares traditional feature-based ML classifiers (like Random Forest, SVM, and Gradient Boosting), deep learning approaches (CNN/RCNN), and LLM-based classification using GPT or DeepSeekAI.
+It compares traditional feature-based ML classifiers (like Random Forest, SVM, and Gradient Boosting), deep learning approaches (CNN/RCNN), and LLM-based classification using GPT and DeepSeekAI.

 The experiment uses a subset of the [Amazon Reviews 2023 dataset](https://huggingface.co/datasets/McAuley-Lab/Amazon-Reviews-2023), which contains over 570 million customer reviews from 1996 to 2023.